-Then the chart consists of columns for each day of preparational perioad and you mark when each process is supposed to happen and deadline for it.
-I usually put the main goal and actual results on top in order to always be aware about the progress.
+Then the chart consists of columns for each day of the preparational period and you mark when each process is supposed to happen and deadline for it.
+I usually put the main goal and actual results on top in order to always be aware of the progress.

 Stage 3.
 Implementation

-Here you are making all the processes and checking if KPIs are being acheved.
+Here you are making all the processes and checking if KPIs are being achieved.
 If yes - well done.
-If no - sit, analyse and re-plan!
-This approach of implementation allows you to react fast and be flexible.
+If no - sit, analyze and re-plan!
+This approach to implementation allows you to react fast and be flexible.

 Stage 4.
 Analysis and conclusions

-If you conduct researches on the regularly basis it will pay you off for the next event.
+If you conduct researches on the regular basis it will pay you off for the next event.
 You will already have all necessary information for decision making.

-On this stage you need to gather feedback from participants right after the event.
-You can provide them with paper feedback forms or with devices with questionaire.
+On this stage, you need to gather feedback from participants right after the event.
+You can provide them with paper feedback forms or with devices with a questionnaire.
 Or create your own way!